BCLP is designed to develop and sustain healthy community by building on community strengths.

 Living and working in a retreat environment fosters healthy relationships among participants that enable them to go home and work together more effectively.
-Foundation staff selects communities to participate in the eight-day program – a five-day intensive residential retreat and three follow-up workshops – based on your community’s expressed desire and readiness.
+Foundation staff selects communities to participate in the seven-day program – a five-day intensive residential retreat and two follow-up workshops – based on your community’s expressed desire and readiness.

 We help form a local Recruitment Committee and select 24 emerging and established leaders (who must be 21 years of age or older) who collectively reflect this profile: